 Some multimeters have literally hundreds of uses and functions.
 Many aren’t relevant and some of them you maybe use only once in your lifetime, but they’re all there, waiting to be used.

-And that’s why choosing the right meter needs thought – sure, buying the all-singing, all-dancing most expensive meter almost guarantees you’ll have all the functionality, but can you use it?
+And that’s why choosing the right meter needs careful consideration.
+Sure, buying the most expensive meter almost guarantees you’ll have all the functionality, but can you use it?
 Will you use it?

-The 87-V (which actually means 87 Five) is one of the electrical industry’s leading go-to multimeter’s for many of the professionals – whether that’s as a contractor, electronic techie, master technician … this is the leading DMM and has been for years.
+The 87-V (which actually means 87 Five) is one of the electrical industry’s leading go-to multimeters for many of the professionals.
+Whether that’s as a contractor, electronic techie, or master technician, this is the leading DMM and has been for years.

-Some of the functions won’t really be applicable to the automotive guy (or gal) – like the ability to accurately read the frequency measurements on ASDs (Adjustable Speed Drives).
+Some of the functions won’t really be applicable to the automotive guy (or gal), like the ability to accurately read the frequency measurements on ASDs (Adjustable Speed Drives).
 So, the Fluke designed ‘low pass’ filter will be irrelevant also.
-However, the rest of it is all pretty handy – like the built-in thermometer (with a separate temperature probe).
-I’ve found this function really handy (I actually own a Fluke meter).
+However, the rest of it is all pretty handy, like the built-in thermometer (with a separate temperature probe).
+This function is really handy (I actually own a Fluke meter).

 It will read peak measurements and store the min and max readings, which is a handy feature for capturing intermittent problems.
 And it’s rated as CAT III 1,000V which means it can measure up to 1,000v in both AC & DC without a problem (not much call for that in the auto world though).